20 Tips for Texting Between Dates

 And keep your texts short and sweet, but don’t come across as too aloof or disengaged.

-It’s important to be genuine and clear about your intentions and to treat other people they way you would want to be treated in dating.
-When you work from that mindset, you can use texting as a way to build a meaningful connection between you and someone else as you await your next date together.
+Be genuine and clear about your intentions and to treat other people they way you would want to be treated in dating.

 How to get more first dates from dating apps